azdavis/dotfiles/readme.rst

 install
 -------

-Before you install, you should understand what this project, hereafter ``dotfiles``, is and does.

 The install script clones ``dotfiles`` to your ``$HOME/.config``.
 Thereafter, it is auto-updated daily.
 (You can also trigger a manual update with ``update-dotfiles``.)